my_bool mysql_ssl_set(MYSQL *mysql, const char *key,

 mysql_options(mysql, MYSQL_OPT_SSL_KEY, key); mysql_options(mysql, MYSQL_OPT_SSL_CERT, cert); mysql_options(mysql, MYSQL_OPT_SSL_CA, ca); mysql_options(mysql, MYSQL_OPT_SSL_CAPATH, capath); mysql_options(mysql, MYSQL_OPT_SSL_CIPHER, cipher);

-can omit those calls for which the option value is
+omitting calls for those options for which the option value is

 mysql: The connection handler returned from

-key: The path name to the key file
+key: The path name of the client private key file.

-cert: The path name to the certificate file
+cert: The path name of the client public key certificate file.

-capath: The path name to a directory that contains trusted SSL CA certificates in PEM format
+capath: The path name of the directory that contains trusted SSL CA certificate files.

 This function always returns